Taptiive/machineid-rs/README.md

 machineid-rs = "1.0.2"
 ```

-Getting the encrypted id is as simple as doing this
+Then, getting the encrypted id is as simple as doing this

 ```rust
 let id_result = machineid_rs::encrypted_id("Your Key").unwrap();